Domestic Violence and Divorce

 What happens if I get a protective order?

-If you get a protective order, your husband isn’t allowed to have any contact with you.
+If you get a no contact protective order, your husband isn’t allowed to have any contact with you.
 He can’t text, email, visit, drive by, or get in touch with you in any way.
 (Sometimes, people ask to be allowed to text so that they can deal with custody and visitation exchanges, but that’s up to the people involved.)

 You’ll also be able to ask for exclusive possession of the home.
 He will have to find somewhere else to go in the mean time.